-The UMASS NIST CSF controls factory approach is modular.
+The NISTCSF.COM assessment capabilities are modular.
 This means that clients can pick and choose the technology, business and risk controls that best meets the needs of the business.
 For example, if an organization wishes to implement NIST 800-171 controls as the foundation for business controls, the Business Office Design Area would replace ISO 27002 with NIST 800-171 security controls.

-This approach provides maximum flexibility for organizations who choose to build their programs based on the control factory model.
+This approach provides maximum flexibility for organizations who choose to build their programs based on the NISTCSF.COM model.

-NIST Cybersecurity Testing & Continuous Monitoring Services - NIST Cybersecurity Testing & Monitoring Solutions provide enterprises with the option to learn the knowledge and skills to build their own continuous monitoring program or outsource that responsibility to UMASS or one of its licensed partners.
+NISTCSF.COM Testing & Monitoring Solutions

+This service provides enterprises with the option to learn the knowledge and skills to build their own testing and continuous monitoring program or outsource that responsibility to a NISTCSF.COM licensed partners.